iHRIS/iHRIS/docs/user/people.md

 5. With most of the dropdown lists you can start typing the word that you wish to enter and you will be taken to it in the list, rather than having to scroll through the whole list.
 6. There may be date fields that require you to select the date on a calendar (see 3.5.3 for steps to select a date using the calendar tool).
 7. There may also be an option to include more than one entry for a single record component.
 For example, an employee may speak multiple languages or may have more than one dependent.
 If you see a dark gray bar at the top of a field with a plus sign at the right corner of the bar, this denotes a field that can have multiple entries.

-To add another entry, click on the plus sign and a second field (or set of fields) will appear.
-You can continue adding entries by clicking several times on the plus sign, or if you have added too many entries you can delete the last entry you added by clicking the minus sign that appears next to the plus sign.

 8. When selecting a location you will work through a series of dropdown menus.
 •	Click on the Region to select it, or, click on the arrow beside the Region to see the corresponding Zones, then
 •	Click on the Zone to select it, or click on the small grey arrow beside the Zone to see the corresponding Woredas, then
 •	Select the Woreda (if available)